Close-up of a white floral arrangement in a modern kitchen with marble backsplash and wicker basket.

 Who Should You Hire First?
 Key Considerations for Homeowners

 Many homeowners assume a general contractor is the first person they should hire.
-But, hiring them before your vision is clearly defined can lead to costly changes, inefficient decisions, and missed opportunities to elevate your space.
+But, hiring them before your vision is clearly defined can lead to inefficient decisions, and missed opportunities to elevate your space.

 Here’s why:

 If you hire a contractor first, they can give you a rough estimate based on similar projects they’ve completed.
 At this stage, you likely haven’t finalized the layout, selected materials, or made decisions about cabinetry, millwork, or lighting.
-Without a designer or architect guiding those selections and providing detailed plans, those decisions often fall to you.
+Without a designer guiding those selections and providing detailed plans, those decisions often fall to you.

-Once your selections are made and plans are finalized, the contractor usually comes back with a revised, and often higher, price based on the final plans since all the details weren’t filled in initially.
+Once your selections are made and plans are finalized, the contractor usually comes back with a revised, and often higher price based on the final plans since all the details weren’t filled in initially.
 At this point, construction may be ready to begin, leaving you to make rushed decisions if you didn’t work everything out in advance.
 You may feel pressured to meet the contractor’s timeline, potentially missing opportunities to optimize your space or facing costly change orders just to get the results you want.

 That’s why it’s better to hire an interior designer, and possibly an architect, before you bring on a contractor.